webmaster442/BookGen/Commands.md

 -h, --height:
     Optional argument.
 Specifies the height of the output image in pixels.

-# Install

-Windows only command that installs BookGen to the system PATH & optionally to the windows terminal.

 # ImgConvert

 Converts an image file to a different format.
 The tool supports png, jpeg, webp and svg formats.

-`BookGen ImgConvert -i <input> -o <output> -f <format> [-q [quality]] [-r [resolution]]` `BookGen ImgConvert --input <input> --output <output> --format <format> [--quality [quality]] [--resolution [resolution]]`
+`BookGen ImgConvert -i <input> -o <output> -f <format> [-q [quality]] [-r [resolution]]`

 Arguments:

 -i, --input:
     Required argument.
 Specifies the input image file path.
 The file must be a valid image file or a directory containing image files.

 -o, --output:
     Required argument.
 Specifies the output file path.
 The file must have a valid image file extension, like .png, .jpg, .jpeg, .webp.
 Can also be a directory, in which case the output files will be saved with the same name as the input files

 -f, --format:
     Required argument.
 Specifies the output image format.
 Supported formats are png, jpeg, webp.

 -q, --quality:
     Optional argument.
 Specifies the quality of the output image.
 The value must be between 0 and 100.
 Default is 90.
 If not specified, then the default value will be used.

 -r, --resolution:
     Optional argument.
 Specifies the resolution of the output image.
 The value must be a valid resolution string, like 1920x1080 or 1280x720.
 If not specified, then the resolution will be the same as the input image.

+# Install

+Windows only command that installs BookGen to the system PATH & optionally to the windows terminal.

+`BookGen Install`

 # JsonArgs